MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_pull.php.txt

 	/**
-	* Create the action hooks based on what object maps exist from the admin settings *
+	* Create the action hooks based on what object maps exist from the admin settings
+	* route is http://example.com/wp-json/salesforce-rest-api/pull/ plus params we decide to accept *
 	*/
 	public function add_actions() {